Form 696: Form revised

 In September 2009, the Metropolitan Police announced "that venues would no longer be asked for details of the music style.
 A requirement to provide the telephone number of the performing artist will also be dropped and an independent "scrutiny panel" will be set up to ensure that the form is not misused."
 Feargal Sharkey described this as an "exercise in semantics" and called for the form to be completely scrapped.
 He added that "it was clear that the altered version continued to target musicians from ethnic minorities and he objected strongly to a question which asks about the 'make-up of the patrons'."

 Form 696 scrapped

-On 10 November 2017, it was announced that the use of Form 696 was to be discontinued in London following a review called for by Mayor of London Sadiq Khan.
+On 10 November 2017, it was announced that the use of Form 696 was to be discontinued in Greater London following a review called for by Mayor of London Sadiq Khan.
 Reporting the decision, the BBC noted, "The Met denied the form had been used to target particular genres but said it had decided to drop it after a fall in 'serious incidents' at music events"; however, the BBC also reported that a Freedom of Information request earlier in 2017 had discovered that 16 other English police forces were using forms similar to Form 696.